nim-lang/Nim/doc/manual.md

 The `codegenDecl` pragma can be used to directly influence Nim's code generator.
-It receives a format string that determines how the variable or proc is declared in the generated code.
+It receives a format string that determines how the variable or procedure is declared in the generated code.

 For variables, $1 in the format string represents the type of the variable and $2 is the name of the variable.